cpu/vexation/site/content/blog/delta-offset/index.md

 In this case the base address is `0x00400000` and the `infectFilter` variable is at an offset of `0x14E6`, the `findData` variable is at an offset of `0x13A8` and the `findHandle` variable is at an offset of `0x13A4`.

-(_Side Note: You can also see the [stdcall calling convention](https://en.wikipedia.org/wiki/X86_calling_conventions#stdcall) in action here.
-The assembler helpfully replaced the arguments to the `call` instruction with `push` operations in the correct reversed order_)
+(_Side Note:_ You can also see the [stdcall calling convention](https://en.wikipedia.org/wiki/X86_calling_conventions#stdcall) in action here.
+In the debugger view you can see the assembler helpfully replaced the arguments to each `call` instruction with `push` operations in the correct reversed order for the convention in use.)

 ![Debugging pijector.exe to see variable reference offsets](./td32.1.png)